hardiksharmaa/hardiksharmaa/README.md

   hardik@github:~$ ./welcome.sh

   🎓 Pursuing a Bachelor's in Computer Science
-  🌱 Currently diving into DevOps and NextJs
+  🌱 Currently diving into DevOps and ReactJs
   💼 Specialize in building robust full-stack applications 🌟 Proficient in: CPP, JavaScript
   🔎 Can do a bit of Native Android Development
   ✨ Hobbies: Reading webnovels and watching anime
   👨‍💻 Grinding LeetCode 24*7
-  🥅 2024 Goals: Contribute more to Open Source projects 👾 Love to tinker with Custom ROMS
+  👾 Love to tinker with Custom ROMS
-  🎯 Prepping for GSOC 2025
   📬 How to reach me: hs489819@gmail.com
   ⚡ Fun fact: In australia there are 48 million kangaroos and in Uruguay there are 3,457,380 inhabitants.
 So if the kangaroos decide to invade Uruguay, each Uruguayan will have to fight 14 kangaroos.
   ```